telemething/PX4GettingStarted_DS2020/Outline.md

 	"Containers build upon other containers, each layer contains all aspects of parent layers.
 An important part of working with containers if figuring out which one you want to use.
 For example: the px4-dev-ros-melodic containers adds ROS to px4-dev-simulation-bionic, which itself adds simulation to px4-dev-base-bionic."
+	"All interaction of the container with the host is prohibited, except as explicity enabled by command line paramaters.
+For example: it is very common for a directory in the user domain on the host be mapped to a directory on the container through the '-v' paramater, and it is very common to open a network port via the '-p' parameter."
 	"For more information on Docker see ref: Docker."

 	- Demo: Build PX4 with a container